Standing On Top of the World: Climbing Everest and Beating Cancer Twice

 In Sean’s characteristic style, once the goal took root, it required action.
 He attacked the most difficult peak first.
 Apparently, after conquering Everest, it just “made sense” for him to keep going.
-Thus far, Sean has completed four of the seven summits: in May 2003, he climbed Kilimanjaro in Africa, and then, only nine days later, he stood on top of Elbrus in Europe.
-In January 2005, he completed Aconcagua, in Argentina (roughly 23,000 ft).
+Thus far, Sean has climbed Kilimanjaro in Africa, and then, only nine days later, he stood on top of Elbrus in Europe.
+He also completed Aconcagua, in Argentina (roughly 23,000 ft).

 Through his success, Sean never forgets the real reason he climbs: “Having cancer was a part of me and is a part of me; it’s part of who I became and who I am becoming.”

 On every climb, he continues to carry a flag for cancer survivors that reads “Dedicated to all those affected by cancer in this small world.
 Keep climbing!”
 He also visits cancer centers in the countries where he climbs, like the Bhaktapur Cancer Care Center in Khatmandu, in order to spread hope and inspire patients to dream big.